jakafe

 Prices are listed per 1kg excluding VAT and are subject to final approval.

-In the heart of the legendary Yirgacheffe region, in the Gedeo zone of southern Ethiopia, lies the Negele Gorbitu Cooperative – a community of smallholder farmers that embodies the traditional Ethiopian way of growing coffee.
-The cooperative was founded in 1975 and named after the local village of Negele and the Gorbitu neighborhood, where farmers first came together with the vision of processing and selling their coffee together.
+In the heart of the legendary Yirgacheffe region, in the Gedeo Zone of southern Ethiopia, lies the Negele Gorbitu cooperative – a community of small farmers that embodies the traditional Ethiopian way of growing coffee.
+Founded in 1975, the cooperative is named after the local village of Negele and the Gorbitu district, where farmers first united with the vision of jointly processing and selling their coffee.

-Negele Gorbitu is part of the larger YCFCU (Yirgacheffe Coffee Farmers Cooperative Union), which brings together more than two dozen cooperatives in the region.
-Thanks to this, members have access to better infrastructure, export channels, education and fair prices.
-The cooperative itself brings together around 1,100 small-scale growers, most of whom operate small garden farms of less than one hectare.
-These farmers grow mainly indigenous Ethiopian heirloom varieties, completely without chemical inputs, often in combination with the cultivation of fruits, spices and shade vegetation.
+Negele Gorbitu is part of the larger YCFCU (Yirgacheffe Coffee Farmers Cooperative Union), which brings together more than two dozen cooperatives from the region.
+This gives members access to better infrastructure, export channels, education, and fair prices.
+The cooperative itself comprises around 1,100 small-scale farmers, most of whom operate small garden farms of less than one hectare.
+These farmers cultivate mainly native Ethiopian heirloom varieties, entirely without chemical inputs, often in combination with fruit, spice, and shade tree cultivation.

-A typical feature is the hand-harvesting – each cherry is carefully and selectively selected.
-All cherries are then brought to the cooperative’s wet mill, where the traditional washed processing takes place: fermentation in water tanks, washing and drying on raised African beds.
-This process is not only demanding, but also slow – each batch is monitored and dried with the utmost care, achieving extraordinary purity and complexity in the resulting cup.
+A typical feature is the hand-picking – each cherry is carefully and selectively chosen.
+All cherries are then brought to the cooperative's wet mill, where traditional washed processing takes place: fermentation in water tanks, washing and drying on raised African beds.
+This process is not only demanding, but also slow – each batch is monitored and dried with maximum care, resulting in the exceptional purity and complexity of the final cup.

-The Negele Gorbitu Cooperative has long maintained a high quality and reputation among select roasters around the world – it is known for its stability and consistency, but also for its care for the community.
-A portion of the proceeds from coffee exports are invested back into the development of the village: in education, access infrastructure and provision of drinking water.
+The Negele Gorbitu cooperative consistently maintains high quality and a strong reputation among specialty coffee roasters worldwide – it is known for its stability and consistency, but also for its commitment to the community.
+A portion of the coffee export revenue is reinvested in village development: education, access infrastructure, and the provision of clean drinking water.

-The story of this coffee is deeper than just its flavor profile.
-It is a story of solidarity, self-sufficiency, and the deep cultural roots of coffee in everyday life.
-In a cup of Negele Gorbit coffee, we taste not only the terroir of Yirgacheffe, but also the result of collaboration, care, and faith in a shared future.
+The story of this coffee is therefore deeper than just its flavor profile.
+It is a story of solidarity, self-sufficiency, and the deep cultural roots of coffee in daily life.
+In a cup of Negele Gorbitu coffee, we taste not only the terroir of Yirgacheffe, but also the result of collaboration, care, and faith in a shared future.

-This particular lot was processed as Natural Anaerobic, where ripe and sorted cherries were placed in stainless steel containers where they were left to ferment without oxygen for 4 days.
-The coffee was then spread out on African beds where it dried for approximately 15-18 days.
+This specific lot was processed as Natural Anaerobic, where the ripe and sorted cherries were placed in stainless steel containers and allowed to ferment without oxygen for 4 days.
+Subsequently, the coffee was spread on African beds where it dried for approximately 15-18 days.

 Country of origin : Ethiopia